michjans/routegen/README.md

 - make install

 ## Managing the translations
-Some information regarding translation of Route Generator (up to now only, EN, NL and IT supported)
+Some information regarding translation of Route Generator (up to now only, DE, EN, NL, IT, ES, FR supported)

 To generate or update the translation source files, I now manually execute lupdate/lrelease, because doing this automatic during the build process has some disadvantages.
 Also it is not required to re-update